chamerling/gitlab-teams/README.md

 These two settings are stored in your browser local storage and **are never sent to someone else than your Gitlab instance**.

-Once set, you will be able to create (well not implemented for now but defined in `./src/teams.json`) and navigate in your teams like a boss
+Once set, you will be able to create and navigate in your teams like a boss 💪.
+Merge requests will update automatically, pipelines also, and soon you will have notifications and many more.

 ![teams-view](./doc/teams-view.png "Teams View")